 - Wales Cancer Alliance

-We are determined to save lives from bowel cancer but we can't do this without you.
-There are lots of ways you can support us in Wales and help us to stop bowel cancer.
+We're determined to help save lives but we can't do this without you.
+There are lots of ways you can support us in Wales to help us to stop people dying of bowel cancer.

 Our supporters and volunteers make change happen.
 Every bake sale, run, corporate partnership, awareness talk and donation brings us a step closer to stopping bowel cancer.

-We are working hard with researchers across the UK.
-We are campaigning at the heart of Welsh Government.
-We support patients and their families, and we are educating people about bowel cancer.
+We're working hard with researchers across the UK.
+We're campaigning at the heart of Welsh Government.
+We support patients and their families, and we're educating people about bowel cancer.

-We are always looking for people to join us by helping us make change happen.
-Please take a look at the ways you can support us by clicking here.
-Thank you / Diolch
+We're always looking for people to join us by helping us make change happen.
+Please take a look at the ways you can support us below.
+Thank you / Diolch.